 9. Supports Liver Function and Helps Detoxify the Body

 A study published in the Journal of Medicinal Food found that when sickly rats were given basil extract over a period of five days, they experienced significant improvements in producing detoxifying enzymes, higher antioxidant defenses and a reduction of fat buildup in the liver that can cause liver disease.

 10. Helps Alkalize the Body and Improve Digestion

-Basil helps balance acid within the body and restore the body’s proper pH level.
+This herb has been shown to help balance acid within the body and restore the body’s proper pH level in animal studies.
 This can improve digestion and immunity by helping healthy bacteria flourish within the gut microflora, while also decreasing harmful bacteria that can cause disease.

 11. Can Act as a Natural Aphrodisiac

 In Italy, basil has been considered a symbol of love for centuries.
 The aroma is believed to increase libido and arousal, possibly by increasing blood flow and energy levels, while reducing inflammation.